Threat Detection

 * UEBA as a component of comprehensive detection and response.

-Integrating threat detection into DevOps processes, often referred to as DevSecOps, represents a paradigm shift in which security is treated as an integral part of the entire development and operations lifecycle.
+Integrating threat detection into DevOps processes, often referred to as DevSecOps, represents a fundamental change in which security is treated as an integral part of the entire development and operations lifecycle.
 This shift "to the left" enables early and continuous detection of security threats.

 *